Bristol-SiD-Development/DD4HEP/README.md

 Marlin example.xml
 ```

-This will produce a final .slcio file containing the reconstructed tracks, which can then be analysed.
+This will produce a final .slcio file containing the reconstructed tracks, which can then be analysed. -->

+# LCIO

+.slcio files are the standard file type used to store information at all linear collider experiments.
+They provide a common persistency format and event data model for all simulation and analysis work.
 # Analysis

 Analysis scripts written by Josh Tingey can be found in the analysis directory.
 See analysis/README.md for information and instructions.
 (Note: compatibility work on Josh's scripts is still a work in progress.)